Authentic Howard Finster Angel Sculpture

 Purchased from private collector in New York, USA, the 1990s.

 Measures 10 inches height x 10.5 inches width.
-Great condition.
+Fine condition.
+Some aging.

 Signed and dated Oct.
 16, 1991.
 See photos for more details.